datalust/serilog-sinks-seq/README.md

     .CreateLogger();
 ```

-The equivalent configuration in XML would be
+The equivalent configuration in XML (Serilog 2.6+) is:

 ```xml
 <configuration>